datakund/amazon-auto-buy/README.md

 ### Introduction
-Amazon-Auto-Buy is a python library that automatically uses browser automation to purchase items on Amazon.
+Amazon-Auto-Buy is a python library that uses browser automation to purchase items on Amazon automatically.
 At present, it runs on windows only.

 Complete Documentation available [here](https://amazon-api.datakund.com/en/latest/)